 Can Open Source Accelerate AI Innovation for Energy Systems?

-A new white paper from the Linux Foundation explains how open-source software architectures and design practices can speed the development and optimization of AI-based energy-management systems.
+- A Linux Foundation white paper delves into open-source software architectures and design practices that could accelerate the development and optimization of AI-based energy-management systems.

 LF Energy recently announced the release of a new white paper, "Unlocking AI’s Potential for the Energy Transition Through Open Source.”
 As the global energy sector undergoes a critical transformation driven by decarbonization, digitalization, and decentralization, artificial intelligence (AI) has emerged as a key enabler for optimizing energy systems.